 10 Top Southeast Region Schools for a Bachelor's in Bio Engineering

-Duke University is one of the finest schools in the United States for getting a bachelor's degree in biomedical engineering.
-Duke is a fairly large private not-for-profit university located in the large city of Durham.
+Duke University is one of the best schools in the country for getting a bachelor's degree in biomedical engineering.
+Duke is a large private not-for-profit university located in the large city of Durham.

 Any student who is interested in a bachelor's degree in biomedical engineering needs to check out Georgia Institute of Technology - Main Campus.
-Georgia Tech is a very large public school located in the city of Atlanta.
+Georgia Tech is a fairly large public school located in the large city of Atlanta.

-Biomedical Engineering bachelor's degree recipients from Georgia Institute of Technology - Main Campus receive an earnings boost of about $15,279 above the typical earnings of biomedical engineering majors.
+Biomedical Engineering bachelor's degree recipients from Georgia Institute of Technology - Main Campus earn a boost of around $15,279 over the typical earnings of biomedical engineering majors.

-It is hard to beat Vanderbilt University if you wish to pursue a bachelor's degree in biomedical engineering.
+It is difficult to beat Vanderbilt University if you want to pursue a bachelor's degree in biomedical engineering.
 Located in the large city of Nashville, Vanderbilt is a private not-for-profit university with a large student population.

-Biomedical Engineering bachelor's degree recipients from Vanderbilt University receive an earnings boost of approximately $6,873 over the average income of biomedical engineering graduates.
+Biomedical Engineering bachelor's degree recipients from Vanderbilt University receive an earnings boost of about $6,873 over the average earnings of biomedical engineering graduates.